Taxpayer Advocate Office

 If you qualify for an IRS compromise, you will be required to submit a copy of the IRS documentation along with your request for a state Offer-in-Compromise.

-To request an expungement of tax warrants, the Expungement Request Form Expungement Request Form must be completed.
+You can find additional information on the Tax Warrant Expungement webpage.
+To request an expungement of tax warrants, the Expungement Request Form must be completed.
 Instructions and qualifications are described on page two of the form.